born-2learn/born-2learn.github.io/_posts/2021-1-22-qosf-effect-of-entanglement-on-model-training.md

 ## Project Description

 Classical neural networks encode higher dimensional vectors(inputs) to lower dimensional vectors(outputs), but the reverse is not possible.
-Recent researches have shown that scrambling of information form a small subsystem to a larger one is feasible.
-In our QOSF project, we analyse the effect of entanglement as a variational circuit trains and also study the role of various entropies to characterize entanglement.
+Recent research has shown that scrambling of information form a small subsystem to a larger one is feasible.
+In our QOSF project, we analyse the effect of entanglement as a variational circuit trains and we also study the role of various entropies to characterize entanglement.

 ## Entropy to quantify entanglement

-Researches have shown that entropy(vonNeumann entropy) can be used to quantify entanglement in a quantum circuit.
+Research has shown that entropy(von-Neumann entropy) can be used to quantify entanglement in a quantum circuit.
 We took this to another level by studying various entropies and choosing the most relevant ones that impact entanglement in a circuit:
 - von-Neumann entropy
 - Meyer-Wallach entropy